Fresh air, fun & friendship

 That’s why our children spend a lot of school time outdoors: supporting our curriculum lessons, playing, or taking part in a numerous clubs and activities at lunchtime or before and after school.

+Learning doesn't end in the classroom.
+We provide continuous and progressive experiences in the school grounds, educational visits and residentials.
 In fact, the outdoors is integral to everything we do.
 Our children enjoy regular lunchtime picnics under their year group’s specially adopted tree.
 Meanwhile the Nursery has its own designated woodland area for play and older children spend time in the Bluebell woods where they’re free to build dens and explore.
 They can also pond-dip from the pontoon, use the purpose-built bird hide, or test their skills on our newly-built low ropes course!

 It’s all part of letting our children discover what they love and excel at outside the classroom.